Jonathan2251/lbd/source/funccall.rst

 "adjustStackPtr()" in eliminateCallFramePseudoInstr() of Cpu0FrameLowering.cpp.

-File ch9_3_longlongshift.cpp which is for type "long long shift operations" support can be tested now as follows.
+File ch9_3_longlongshift.cpp which is for type "long long shift operations" support which can be tested now as follows.

 .. rubric:: lbdex/input/ch9_3_longlongshift.cpp
 .. literalinclude:: ../lbdex/input/ch9_3_longlongshift.cpp